Approximation of multipartite quantum states: revised version with new applications

-Among characteristics of a composite infinite-dimensional quantum system $A_1...A_n$ there are many that belong to the classes $I_n^m$ and $II_n^m$ for some $m\leq n$.\footnote{It follows from the definitions that if $f\in I_n^m$ (resp. $f\in II_n^m$) for some $m<n$ then $f\in I_n^u$ (resp. $f\in II_n^u$) for any $u=\overline{m,n}$.} For example, the von Neumann entropy of a state of $A_1$ and the quantum conditional entropy $S(A_1|A_2)$ belong, respectively, to the classes $I_1^1$ and $I^1_2$.
-The $I_1^1$-type and $I^1_2$-type continuity bounds for these characteristics are obtained by Winter in \cite{W-CB}.
-The $I^1_2$-type continuity bounds for the quantum mutual information $I(A_1\!:\!A_2)$, for the entanglement of formation $E_F$ and for the squashed entanglement $E_{sq}$ in a bipartite system $A_1A_2$ obtained in \cite{SE} by using Winter's technique show that these characteristics belong to the class $I^1_2$.
+Among characteristics of a composite infinite-dimensional quantum system $A_1...A_n$ there are many that belong to the classes $I_n^m$ and $II_n^m$ for some $m\leq n$.\footnote{It follows from the definitions that if $f\in I_n^m$ (resp. $f\in II_n^m$) for some $m<n$ then $f\in I_n^{\tilde{m}}$ (resp. $f\in II_n^{\tilde{m}}$) for any $\tilde{m}\in(m,n]\cap\mathbb{N}$.} For example, the von Neumann entropy of a state of $A_1$ and the quantum conditional entropy $S(A_1|A_2)$ belong, respectively, to the classes $I_1^1$ and $I^1_2$: $I_1^1$-type and $I^1_2$-type faithful continuity bounds for these characteristics are obtained by Winter in \cite{W-CB}.
+The $I^1_2$-type faithful continuity bounds for the quantum mutual information $I(A_1\!:\!A_2)$, for the entanglement of formation $E_F$ and for the squashed entanglement $E_{\rm sq}$ in a bipartite system $A_1A_2$ obtained in \cite{SE} by using Winter's technique show that these characteristics belong to the class $I^1_2$.
 Moreover, the last two entanglement measures have a common faithful $I^1_2$-type continuity bound.
-The regularized entanglement of formation $E^{\infty}_F$ also belongs to the class $I^1_2$: the $I^1_2$-type continuity bounds for $E^{\infty}_F$ obtained by using Winter's technique is presented in Proposition 18 in \cite{QC}.\footnote{We do not distinguish between the discrete and continuous versions of $E_F$ and $E^{\infty}_F$, since these versions coincide at any state $\omega\in\S(\H_{A_1A_2})$ such that at least one of the states $\omega_{A_1}$ and $\omega_{A_2}$ has finite energy w.r.t. a Hamiltonian satisfying condition (\ref{H-cond}) \cite[Section 4.4.2]{QC}.}
+The regularized entanglement of formation $E^{\infty}_F$ (coinciding with the entanglement cost $E_C$ at any state $\rho$ such that $\min\{S(\rho_{A_1}),S(\rho_{A_2})\}<+\infty$ \cite{Lami-new}) also belongs to the class $I^1_2$: the faithful $I^1_2$-type continuity bound for $E^{\infty}_F$ obtained by using Winter's technique is presented in Proposition 18 in \cite{QC}.\footnote{We do not distinguish between the discrete and continuous versions of $E_F$ and $E^{\infty}_F$, since these versions coincide at any state $\omega\in\S(\H_{A_1A_2})$ such that at least one of the states $\omega_{A_1}$ and $\omega_{A_2}$ has finite energy w.r.t. a Hamiltonian satisfying condition (\ref{H-cond}) \cite{EM}.}

 The universal version of the Alicki-Fannes-Winter technique presented in \cite{QC} allows us to show that